jandecaluwe/urubu/doc/manual/structure.md

 Files and directories with pathnames starting with an underscore `_` are special.
 They are used during processing, but excluded from the built website.
-Their function will be discussed further on.
+Their function will be discussed below.

 The `css` and `js` directories are just an example of how CSS style sheets and javascript files could be organized.
 You can use any organization that you